gallaure/outbound/getting-started.md

 npm start
 ```

-Here, you can try signing up which will then automatically then sign you in.
+Here, you can try signing up which will then automatically sign you in.
 When signed in, you should be see a sign out button that will sign the user out and restart the authentication flow.

 ![Amplify authentication flow](images/auth/3.png)